 Apart from Jain sculptures, you will also notice some of the finest works of Buddhist sculptures to know the expansion of Buddhism.
 Reports and the structure claim that Buddhist monks whom we know as Bhikkhus stayed in these caves for a very significant period and left their footmark in the form of Buddhist structures.

 The entire cave is carved with rock-cut architecture that gives proof of the monolithic era.
-The Undavalli caves have been chiseled from a single rock hill range.
+The Undavalli caves has been made from a single rock hill range.

 While you are visiting the cave, you cannot ignore the lush greenery that surrounds the cave.
 The endless view is mesmerizing and you will never have enough of it!
 The backdrop in which the cave is set is so calming and magnetic that it's a treat for eyes and soul.